rudydelorenzo/ELMo/README.md

 "_But wait!_", I hear you say. "_How am I supposed to know what 01 or 05 mean?
 How do I reset codes?_"

-I'm glad you asked! __Everything you need to know about ELM327 commands is in the [ELM327 datasheet](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf)!__ Modes and PID descriptions begin on page 33.
+I'm glad you asked! __Everything you need to know about ELM327 commands is in the [ELM327 datasheet](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf)!__ Modes and PID descriptions begin on [page 33](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf#page=33).

 This document might seem overwhelming at first, but it contains lots of great information that'll let you unlock all the capabilities of your ELM327 reader.
 I recommend reading it, it's a thrilling tale.
-You can use the Find tool of your PDF viewer to search for any particular actions you're interested in.
+You can use the Find tool of your PDF viewer to search for any particular sections you may be interested in.

 Here are some of the highlights:
 * __Talking to the Vehicle (MUST READ!)__ [(page 33 and 34)](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf#page=33).